 These definitions for quality control level are stored in the QualityControlLevels table.
-Appendix B of this document provides a discussion of how to handle data versioning in terms of quality control levels, data series editing, and data series creation within ODM 1.0
+These definitions are recommended for use, but users can define their own quality control level system.
+The QualityControlLevels table is not a controlled vocabulary, but specification of a quality control level for each data value is required.
+Appendix B of this document provides a discussion of how to handle data versioning in terms of quality control levels (using the levels defined above), data series editing, and data series creation.